-We know that going to a new building or an initial appointment with someone can feel quite scary, so we’ve created dedicated sections of our website where you can have a virtual look around our Support Centre before you arrive, and find out a little about each of it’s team members, from the therapy team through to support/admin staff, and even the office cat!
+We know that going to a new building or an initial appointment with someone can feel quite scary, so we’ve created dedicated sections of our website where you can have a virtual look around our Support Centre before you arrive, and find out a little about each of it’s team members, from the therapy team through to support/admin staff!

 Giles Lascelle – CEO & Clinical Director

-Giles has over 30yrs experience as a psychotherapist and trainer.
+Giles has over 35yrs experience as a psychotherapist and trainer.
 He’s worked in the NHS, social services, foster homes, and with a number of voluntary agencies in the fields of mental health, addiction and homelessness.
-He worked with the first ever NHS Staff Support Service, providing therapy and training for NHS and Emergency Services staff.
-Giles is a full clinical member of the UKCP and was previously part of the executive committee for the British Psychodrama Association (BPA).
+He worked with the first ever NHS Staff Support Service, providing therapy and training for NHS and Emergency Services staff and was previously part of the executive committee for the British Psychodrama Association (BPA).
 He specialises in helping adult survivors of childhood abuse and trauma.
 He also has a passion for seeing communities and organisations trained and equipped to support to survivors and develop a greater understanding of mental health needs – because ‘it takes a village’!

 Holly – Operations Manager

 Holly is the glue that holds Breakthrough together.
-She heads up everything operational at Breakthrough, both at our Support Centre and with our training and partnerships.
-She oversees everything from our referral pathways and people starting therapy, through to running all our services, our drop-in support, clinical placements, and setting up trauma training programmes for organisations.
+She heads up everything that is Breakthrough, both at our Support Centre and with our training and partnerships.
+She oversees all our day-to-day activities from our referral pathways and people starting therapy, through to running all our services, our drop-in support, clinical placements, and trauma training programmes for organisations.
 It’s a busy job!
 Should you ever need post-therapy chocolate or a natter, she always has some chocolate in her desk drawer for those who need it and will find a way to give people time even when it’s manically busy.
 She lives on coffee and snacks, and has an unnecessary number of photos of pretty looking meals on her phone that one day she may remember to put on Instagram!